 Name of each reported adverse event (AE) and serious adverse event (SAE) term recorded for both placebo and orlistat, with the overall number of patients in the safety population, as defined in the respective document.
 The intensity grading (i.e., mild, moderate or severe), relationship to orlistat and definition of SAEs was also observed where possible.
 SAEs were defined as any event being fatal or life-threatening, requiring hospitalization or prolongation of hospitalization or an overdose.
 The AE coding system was also detailed.

 Reporting structure of harms (CONSORT-harms [19] used as a benchmark).
+The CONSORT extension for reporting harm outcomes extends 10 checklist items of the CONSORT (2001) checklist to help support the reporting of harms-related data from RCTs.
+This includes guidance on how to report harms in the title and abstract, introduction, methods (definitions, collection, and analysis), results (withdrawals, denominators and type) and the discussion.

-One researcher (AH) extracted, and a second reviewer (CTS) checked the data extractionthree trials
+One researcher (AH) extracted, and a second reviewer (CTS) checked the data extraction.
+Discrepancies in rates of agreement were resolved through consensus or recourse to a third reviewer (CG) where necessary.
+As there were no disagreements in the data extraction for the first three trials (NM16189, M37013, M37002), extraction for the final two trials was only carried out by one reviewer (AH).

 AEs and SAEs

-For a particular trial, all harms (AEs and SAEs) reported in either journal publication or CSR were extracted and compared across the two document types. total number of reported MedDRA preferred termsf a MedDRA preferred term was reported in both the CSR and journal publication the numerical data were compared and any discrepancies noted.
+For a particular trial, all harms (AEs and SAEs) reported in either journal publication or CSR were extracted and compared across the two document types.
+The clinically validated medical terminology dictionary MedDRA is commonly used during the regulatory process by all stakeholders in healthcare; it is used for coding harm outcomes.
+These reported outcomes are then organized into each of the five hierarchy levels of the MedDRA dictionary: system organ class, high level group term, high level term, preferred term and lowest level term.
+Outcomes are usually reported in journal publications and CSRs as MedDRA preferred term level events.
+Therefore we compare the total number of reported MedDRA preferred terms and if a preferred term was reported in both the CSR and journal publication the numerical data were compared and any discrepancies noted.

 For each MedDRA preferred term (AE and SAE) the data extracted from CSRs were used to estimate risk differences which were pooled across trials using fixed effect meta-analysis.
 A corresponding meta-analysis was performed using the data extracted from journal publications wherever relevant.
 The pooled Risk Difference (RD) with 95% confidence interval[20] and the I2 statistic[21] were compared between CSR and journal publication based analyses.
 As the SAE data were sparse a sensitivity analysis was undertaken to pool the relative risk (RR).
 We stress that these meta-analysis results are based on a subset of the eligible trials of orlistat and are presented for the purpose of methodological comparison rather than definitive clinical results.